Skip advert

 Advertisement - Article continues below

 The trio of Broncos featured platforms for the Pontiff to stand on, and were painted in Wimbledon White with Wedgewood Blue interiors.
-Handed over to the Secret Service who supervised transport during the Pope’s visit, they’ve not been heard of since.
+They were handed over to the Secret Service, who supervised transport during the Pope’s visit, and have not been heard of since.

 Pope John Paul II returned to his home of Poland in the summer of 1979, a visit that has famously been linked to the rise of the Solidarity trade union and the peaceful protest that ultimately broke the Soviet Union.